 Composition is the merging of functions by feeding one into the other.
-If the two functions are f and g, then their composition is indicated by $f \circ g$, meaning the function y = f(x) is substituted into the function z = g(y), giving z = g(f(x)).
+If the two functions are fandg, then their composition is indicated by $f \circ g$ , meaning the function y = f(x) is substituted into the function z = g(y), giving z = g(f(x)).

 Composition is not limited to linear equations, even though that is where it is most frequently applied.
+To compose two functions, we must substitute one equation into the other.
 That requires solving for that substitution variable, which is not always possible in the case of nonlinear equations.
 However, many tricks are available that may work around this restriction.
-For example, if one equation is in x^2 and the other in x^3 or \sqrt{x} , it may be possible to multiply the first by x or square the second.
+For example, if one equation is in $x^2$ and the other in $x^3$ or $\sqrt{x}$ , it may be possible to multiply the first by x or square the second.
 The point is that one of the variables must be isolated so that when it is substituted into the other equation, the variable is removed from the mix.